Tandem Computers

-Tandem Computers, Inc. was the dominant manufacturer of fault-tolerant computer systems for ATM networks, banks, stock exchanges, telephone switching centers, 911 systems, and other similar commercial transaction processing applications requiring maximum uptime and zero data loss.
+Tandem Computers, Inc. was the dominant manufacturer of fault-tolerant computer systems for ATM networks, banks, stock exchanges, telephone switching centers, 911 systems, and other similar commercial transaction processing applications requiring maximum uptime and no data loss.
 The company was founded by Jimmy Treybig in 1974 in Cupertino, California.
 It remained independent until 1997, when it became a server division within Compaq.
-It is now a server division within Hewlett Packard Enterprise, following Hewlett-Packard's acquisition of Compaq and the split of Hewlett Packard into HP Inc. and Hewlett Packard Enterprise.
+It is now a server division within Hewlett Packard Enterprise, following Hewlett-Packard's 2002 acquisition of Compaq and its 2015 split into HP Inc. and Hewlett Packard Enterprise.

-Tandem's NonStop systems use a number of independent identical processors and redundant storage devices and controllers to provide automatic high-speed "failover" in the case of a hardware or software failure.
+Tandem's NonStop systems use a number of independent identical processors, redundant storage devices, and redundant controllers to provide automatic high-speed "failover" in the case of a hardware or software failure.
 To contain the scope of failures and of corrupted data, these multi-computer systems have no shared central components, not even main memory.
 Conventional multi-computer systems all use shared memories and work directly on shared data objects.
 Instead, NonStop processors cooperate by exchanging messages across a reliable fabric, and software takes periodic snapshots for possible rollback of program memory state.

-Besides handling failures well, this "shared-nothing" messaging system design also scales extremely well to the largest commercial workloads.
-Each doubling of the total number of processors would double system throughput, up to the maximum configuration of 4000 processors.
+Besides masking failures, this "shared-nothing" messaging system design also scales to the largest commercial workloads.
+Each doubling of the total number of processors doubles system throughput, up to the maximum configuration of 4000 processors.
 In contrast, the performance of conventional multiprocessor systems is limited by the speed of some shared memory, bus, or switch.
 Adding more than 4–8 processors in that manner gives no further system speedup.
 NonStop systems have more often been bought to meet scaling requirements than for extreme fault tolerance.
-They compete well against IBM's largest mainframes, despite being built from simpler minicomputer technology.
+They compete against IBM's largest mainframes, despite being built from simpler minicomputer technology.